My freshly mowed lawn looked like a bald head fringed with straggly green hairs, and I spent two hours pulling, poisoning, and whacking weeds.

 I had sold the kids’ adventure short.
 Contrary to my pessimistic predictions, they had found plenty of gold.
 It came to me that, somewhere along the way, I’d stopped believing in treasure hunts, which seems to be a common plight among grown-ups.
 Adults get stuck in the doldrums, where longing is limited.
 Adventure has passed us by; all the islands have been named and tamed.

 Gloom can invade thought without our noticing.
 On Mother’s Day, for example, I read countless sad posts about mothers who had passed away.
 These invariably included pictures of flowers, candles or angels, and— I get it.
 I really do.
 I miss my mother and wish we were together.
 I don’t want anyone to forget her.
 If she were here, I’d give her the most beautiful rose I could find.
 She would enjoy it, and I’d feel good.
 But, as it is, she has embarked on an adventure from which I am temporarily excluded.
 If I were to write a post to her, it would be something like:

 “Mom. . .
 I wish I could see what you see!
 It must be fantastic!”

 I’d do this because I am confident that she is better off than I am.
 At least, that’s what the apostle Paul had in mind when he wrote to the sea-faring Corinthians:

 “So we are always of good courage.
 We know that while we are at home in the body we are away from the Lord, for we walk by faith, not by sight.
 Yes, we are of good courage, and would rather be away from the body and at home with the Lord.”
 (2 Co 5:6-8)

-As believers we have every reason to live with an extravagant sense of adventure because the first leg of the journey has already begun, and what awaits us is much better.
+As believers we have every reason to live with an extravagant sense of adventure.
+Though we suffer squalls on the the first leg of our journey, we know that what awaits us is much better.
 Grief is great, but it must not have the last word.
 Death, after all, is merely a harbor from which we will again set sail.